shalimarlardizabal/ONCOBUDDY/README.md

 ## About the Developer

 Onco Buddy was created by Shalimar Lardizabal.
-Learn more about the developer on [LinkedIn] (https://www.linkedin.com/in/shalimarlardizabal/).
+Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/shalimarlardizabal/).

 ## Tech Stack